terra-money/docs/docs/dev/spec-governance.md

 ### MinDeposit

-Minimum deposit for a proposal to enter voting period.

 - type: `Coins`
 - default value: `uluna`

+Minimum deposit for a proposal to enter voting period.

 ### MaxDepositPeriod

-Maximum period for Luna holders to deposit on a proposal.

 - type: `time.Duration` (seconds)
 - default value: 2 months

+Maximum period for Luna holders to deposit on a proposal.

 ### Quorum

+- type: `Dec`

 Minimum percentage of total stake needed to vote for a result to be considered valid.

-- type: `Dec`

 ### Threshold

-Minimum proportion of Yes votes for proposal to pass.

 - type: `Dec`
 - default value: 50%

+Minimum proportion of Yes votes for proposal to pass.

 ### Veto

-Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.

 - type: `Dec`
 - default value: `0.33`

+Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.

 ### VotingPeriod

+- type: `time.Duration` (seconds)

 Length of the voting period.

-- type: `time.Duration` (seconds)

-## Events